openactive/OpenActive.NET/README.md

 ## Contributing

 ### Model regeneration
-Running `npm start` in the `OpenActive.NET.Generator` project will regenerate the mdoels from the [OpenActive model files](https://github.com/openactive/data-models).
+Running `npm start` in the `OpenActive.NET.Generator` project will regenerate the models from the [OpenActive model files](https://github.com/openactive/data-models).

 ```bash
 npm install